mhammell-laboratory/TEsmall/README.md

    ```
    $ TEsmall -g hg38 --install-db --db_folder /path/to/folder
    ```
-   or to a separate location entirely
+   or to a separate location entirely, e.g.:
    ```
    $ TEsmall -g hg38 --install-db /path/to/another/folder
    ```